hasangural/k8s-rancher-ha/README.md

     "Waiting for pods in 'cert-manager' namespace."
-    "[TASK 5] Adding Rancher Binaries to your Repo" "[TASK 5.1] Installing Rancher to your Cluster"
+    "[TASK 5] Adding Rancher Binaries to your Repo" "[TASK 5.1] Installing Rancher to your Cluster" "[TASK 6] Installing NFS Client Provisioner to your Cluster" "Do you want to use NFS Server as Dynamic Provisioner?
+[Y,n]" "Please provide your NFS Server IP Address. eg: 192.168.0.121" "Please provide your NFS Server root path.  eg: /exported/path" "Would you like to use ReclaimPolicy for within StorageClass for your NFS Server? default: Delete [Delete,Retain]" "Would you like to use different Storage ClassName for your NFS Server? default: nfs-server [Y/n]" "What will be your storage class name?"
   ```
 </details>